onflow/creating-a-set-in-series/README.md

 - `transactionExplanation`: path to location of transaction code explanation
 - `testsPath`: path to location of Cadence test cases code example
 - `testsExplanationPath`: path to location of test cases code explanation
+- `filters`: the filters object is used to perform filtering on recipes in the cookbook
+    - `difficulty`: the difficulty filter supports one of ['beginner', 'intermediate', 'advanced']

 ```